Top 6 Ways to Use a Call-to-Action in Emails

 1. IMAGE CTA VS. TEXT CTA

 Start by testing whether you see better conversion rates from image/banner CTAs or text CTAs.
-Below is an example of a clickable image banner that we are currently using after testing it against a text call-to-action.
+Below are examples of both a text hyperlink and an image, both going to the same landing page.

 2. CTA BUTTON COPY AND COLOR

 If you find that image CTAs are pulling best, start testing the button copy and color.
 You’d test those elements for your website, right?
 Emails are no different.
-Orange and red button colors (like the clickable button below – go ahead and try it) have been tested and found to pull better than more subdued colors.
+Orange and red button colors (or mixed if you feel a little crazy) have been tested and found to pull better than more subdued colors.

 3. LINK PLACEMENT WITHIN TEXT

 If you find that text CTAs perform better than image CTAs (or you have the best conversion rates with both image and text CTAs), start to experiment with the placement of those hyperlinks within the email copy.

 You might find anchor text gets clicked on the most when it’s at the beginning of your email, near the end, or somewhere in between – it all depends on your reader’s email scanning habits!

 4. TEXT CTA IN BODY COPY VS. P.S.

 Next to an email’s first few lines, the next most-read part of the email is the P.S.
 It’s prime real estate that can and should be used when appropriate.
 If you find that using a P.S. is getting some clicks, you might want to do a split test to see whether your text CTA gets the most conversions when it’s included in the body copy of your email or in the P.S.